namunokaze/vless-win-starter-oneclick/README.md

 - Most compatible version (1.9.7) of most modern proxy engine (sing-box), downloaded automatically on first run
 - AK47-like - simple and reliable

+## What it does

+- Starts `sing-box.exe`
+- Enables system-wide proxy on `127.0.0.1:1084`
+- Keeps the proxy active while the `cmd` window is open
+- On key press, disables proxy and terminates `sing-box.exe`

 ## Requirements

 - Windows 10 or newer